 PMR Residency Program

-As the inaugural program director, it is with great excitement that I introduce you to our residency program!
+Photo of MUSC provider or facultyAs the inaugural program director, it is with great excitement that I introduce you to our residency program!
+Our residency program has been thoughtfully designed to foster an environment conducive to providing strong mentorship, training well-rounded physiatrists to become future leaders in the field, and promoting research excellence.
 We offer a comprehensive curriculum that balances hands-on experience, didactic learning, and professional development.
-Our residency program has been thoughtfully designed to foster an environment conducive to training well-rounded physiatrists, future leaders in the field, and research excellence.
-Intern year provides a strong foundation that will prepare our residents to care for the breadth of patients and pathology that they will encounter in PM&R. PGY2-4 offers an ideal mix of inpatient and outpatient rehabilitation experience, including management of spinal cord injury, traumatic brain injury, limb loss, pain management, pediatric rehabilitation, sports medicine, spasticity management, and electrodiagnostics.
-Our program provides strong mentorship as well as research opportunities to contribute to advancements in the field.
+Intern year provides a strong foundation that will prepare our residents to care for the breadth of pathology that they will encounter in PM&R; PGY2-4 offers an ideal mix of inpatient and outpatient rehabilitation experience.

 Last but not least, Charleston is a great place to live!
 The city offers something for all ages and interests – fantastic restaurants, local breweries, year-round farmers’ markets, museums, shopping, concerts, and of course plenty of sun and sand at one of our many beaches!
-Whether you choose to live on the peninsula, in West Ashley, Park Circle, Mount Pleasant, James Island, or one of many other neighborhoods - Each offers a unique living experience.
+Whether you choose to live on the peninsula, in West Ashley, Park Circle, Mount Pleasant, James Island, or one of many other neighborhoods - each offers a unique living experience.

 Mission Statement